danielaconsti/fed-challenge/README.md

 This application should do the following:

-- Display a paginated list of user (up to 10 users/page)
+- Display a paginated list of users (up to 10 users/page)
 - For each user, display a card with the following information
   - First Name
   - Last Name